postmanlabs/labs-docs/_posts/06_api_testing_and_collection_runner/2016-07-11-newman_intro.md

 Install the reporter package.
 ```
-npm i -S newman-reporter-teamcity
+npm install newman-reporter-teamcity
 ```

 Note that the name of the package is of the form newman-reporter-<name>.
 The installation should be global if newman is installed globally, local otherwise.
-(Replace `-S` from the command above with `-g` for a global installation.
+(Run `npm install ...` with the `-g` flag for a global installation.

+To use local (non-published) reporters, run the command `npm install <path/to/local-reporter-directory>` instead.

 Use the installed reporter, either via the CLI, or programmatic usage.
 Here, the `newman-reporter` prefix is not required while specifying the reporter name in the options.

+Scoped reporter packages must be specified with the scope prefix.
+For instance, if your package name is `@myorg/newman-reporter-name`, you must specify the reporter with `@myorg/name`.

 CLI:
 ```
-newman run /path/to/collection.json -r teamcity --reporter-teamcity-<option-name> <option-value> # The option is optional
+newman run /path/to/collection.json -r myreporter --reporter-myreporter-<option-name> <option-value> # The option is optional
 ```

 Programmatically: